musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

   - **Analogy:** Arrogant or racist people are likened to "little tyrants" who "got away with it" as children.
   - **Practical Application:** Reacting with "been there, done that" when encountering such behavior, instead of critical judgment.
   - **Key Concept:** This approach intends to neutralize negative reactions and creates self-soothing.
-- **[14:35-17:34] Sutra 22 & Equanimity (Been There Done That, Continued):**
+- **[14:35-17:34] sutta 22 & Equanimity (Been There Done That, Continued):**

-  - **Specific Teaching:** Sutra 22 is referenced where the Buddha teaches just one thing, that is, Dukkha (suffering, unsatisfactoriness).
+  - **Specific Teaching:** sutta 22 is referenced where the Buddha teaches just one thing, that is, Dukkha (suffering, unsatisfactoriness).
 This supports the idea of not being overly attached to the praise or criticisms of the world.
     - **Analogy:** The speaker uses his personal history with bullies as an example of getting used to negative behaviors.
     - **Interpretation:** Buddha's equanimity to praise and criticism stems from recognizing their impermanence and history.
   - **Key Concept:** "Dejection of heart" (emotional upset) from others' actions should be overcome by this equanimity.